frozenfoxx/media-portal-badge/deploy/rpi/README.md

 * [BalenaEtcher](https://www.balena.io/etcher/).
 * A Linux system.
 * `whiptail`
+* Some videos, images, and/or audio files you wish to deploy.
 * A MicroSD card.
 * A Raspberry Pi with onboard WiFi.
 * A local WiFi network.